hannesm/jackline/README.md

 What about OpenSSL? libotr? libpurple, loudmouth (or whatever XMPP implementation you use)?
 Programming language runtime?

-OCaml is a game changer compared to C: automtic memory management; I try to stick to a purely functional (using immutable data and declarative) coding style (this code here is not there yet).
+OCaml is a game changer compared to C: automatic memory management; I try to stick to a purely functional (using immutable data and declarative) coding style (this code here is not there yet).